Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Experiments

 \section{Experiments}

-In this section, we study a two-dimensional SDS with two dimensional control inputs.
-Though it may not be linear or time-invariant, we suppose the nominal model available to the predictor is a linear time-invariant (LTI) SDS.
-A series of experiments are conducted to explore four questions. i) Given an SDS subject to an ambiguity set, what are the performance advantages of Noise-DRPP and Eig-DRPP compared to a nominal predictor? ii) What can be exploited from the upper bound in Theorem \ref{cor:upper} and the lower bound in Theorem \ref{cor:lower} to adjust ambiguity set? iii) How much will the prediction performances be influenced by different control strategies? iv) How well do DRPP predictors perform in providing high probability confidence regions of the future states?
+In this section, a series of experiments is conducted to explore three questions. i) Given an SDS subject to an ambiguity set, what are the performance advantages of Noise-DRPP and Eig-DRPP compared to a nominal predictor? ii) How much will the prediction performances be influenced by control strategies? iii) How can DRPP predictors be applied to providing high probability confidence regions of future states?